All Episodes

 So what do you got for us today?

-So well, you're doing a good job from the bullpen there, Dan.
+So, well, you're doing a good job from the bullpen there, Dan.

-It seems like the you know, they've got this uh left wing liberal media in their pocket, they've got you know, they live for the sound bites, and they're so concerned about keeping you.
+They've got, you know, they live for the sound bites, and they're so concerned about keeping you.

 I mean, you just nailed it.